Casino Nova Scotia: Halifax casino

 The Casino Nova Scotia opened a temporary location in the Sheraton Hotel Halifax on June 1, 1995.
 On April 24, 2000 it moved to a brand new, $100-million "Vegas-style" facility on the downtown Halifax waterfront.
 It was originally owned by Caesar's until October 2005, when Casino Nova Scotia was bought out by Great Canadian Gaming Corporation.
 When the Casino was sold to Great Canadian Gaming the affiliated Sheraton Hotel was sold separately to the Marriott Corporation.
 In 2007, workers at the casino voted in favor of organizing a labour union.

 The casino has 650 slots and table games.
 There is an attached 550-car parkade, including 14 wheelchair-accessible spaces.
 The casino is connected via pedway to the Marriott Halifax Harbourfront, formerly the Casino Nova Scotia Hotel and Sheraton Hotel Halifax.
 The pedway also connects to Purdy's Wharf, Scotia Square, and the downtown core.

+In January 2026, the provincial government announced that Great Canadian Entertainment plans to replace the Halifax casino with a new one in the Dartmouth Crossing suburban retail park.

 Restaurants and lounges

 There are several drinking and dining facilities in the casino, including nightly buffets and Sunday Brunch buffet in the 3Sixty Buffet Restaurant, casual dining and live entertainment in the 3Sixty Lounge, and concerts, conventions and other attractions in the Compass Room and the Schooner room.